-- I have 2 Echo Dots, one in the Kitchen and one in the Living Room
+I have 1 Echo Dot in the Living Room

 "Alexa, remind me to draft blog posts for the upcoming week", was uttered by me last evening as I was trying to get to sleep.
 While I do have a fancy triggering mechanism in place that moves the tasks from Amazon over to my main capture list, there's no reason I couldn't just make a routine of checking the Task section within the Alexa app on a routine basis.